Carellin Brooks: Background

 Originally from Vancouver, British Columbia, after a tumultuous childhood, Brooks became a ward of the state.
-Placed with loving foster parents, she lived in Salt Lake City, Utah until age 14, when she ran away from her foster home and moved to Ottawa, Ontario to live with her grandmother.
+Placed with loving foster parents, she lived in Salt Lake City, Utah, until the age of 14, when she ran away from her foster home and moved to Ottawa, Ontario, to live with her grandmother.
 She completed high school in Ottawa, and was a regular youth columnist for the Ottawa Sun.

 After high school, she studied English and anthropology at McGill University in Montreal.
 While at McGill, she won the national Book City/Books in Canada Student Writing Award for poetry in 1992 and hosted a weekly radio show, Dykes on Mikes, on CKUT-FM.

-She was awarded a Rhodes Scholarship in 1993, and was reported at the time as the first person ever to have won a Rhodes scholarship while having been out as lesbian on her application.
+She was awarded a Rhodes Scholarship in 1993, and was reported at the time as the first person to have won a Rhodes scholarship while having been out as lesbian on her application.
 After completing her studies at Oxford University, she returned to Vancouver, becoming a columnist for Xtra West and a book reviewer for the Vancouver Sun.
 She later became managing editor of the Vancouver-based publishing company New Star Books, and is a writing instructor at the University of British Columbia.